-Abdomen The part of your body between your chest and hipbones.
+Abdomen: The part of your body between your chest and hipbones.
 Also known as your tummy.

-Adjuvant treatment Treatment for cancer given soon after surgery.
-Alopecia Loss of hair where you normally have hair.
-Benign Not cancer.
+Adjuvant treatment: Treatment for cancer given soon after surgery.

+Alopecia: Loss of hair where you normally have hair.

+Benign: Not cancer.
 A tumour that does not spread.

-Biopsy Removing a small amount of tissue from your bladder to find out if abnormal cells are present.
-Catheter A thin flexible tube that drains urine from your bladder.
-Chemotherapy A treatment that uses drugs to cure or control cancer.
-Cystoscopy A test that uses a thin flexible tube with a light at one end to look inside your bladder.
-Invasive bladder cancer Cancer that has spread into the muscle layer of your bladder.
-Malignant Cancer.
-Metastasis The spread of cancer from one part of your body to other tissues and organs.
-Pelvis The lower part of your abdomen found between your hipbones.
+Biopsy: Removing a small amount of tissue from your bladder to find out if abnormal cells are present.

+Catheter: A thin flexible tube that drains urine from your bladder.

+Chemotherapy: A treatment that uses drugs to cure or control cancer.

+Cystoscopy: A test that uses a thin flexible tube with a light at one end to look inside your bladder.

+Invasive bladder cancer: Cancer that has spread into the muscle layer of your bladder.

+Malignant: Cancer.

+Metastasis: The spread of cancer from one part of your body to other tissues and organs.

+Pelvis: The lower part of your abdomen found between your hipbones.
 It contains your bladder and bowels as well as lymph glands.
 In women it also contains the womb and ovaries.
 In men it contains the prostate gland.

-Radiotherapy A treatment that uses high-energy X-rays to cure or control cancer and other diseases.
-Staging Finding out the size and extent of cancer.
-Stoma An artificial opening on the surface of your abdomen.
+Radiotherapy: A treatment that uses high-energy X-rays to cure or control cancer and other diseases.

+Staging: Finding out the size and extent of cancer.

+Stoma: An artificial opening on the surface of your abdomen.
 See also urostomy.

-Superficial bladder cancer An early type of bladder cancer that affects the cells in the inner lining of your bladder.
-Transitional cells Cells in the lining of your bladder.
-Urethra The tube through which you pass urine.
+Transitional cells: Cells in the lining of your bladder.

+Urethra: The tube through which you pass urine.
 Also known as the water pipe.

-Ureter The tube that drains urine from your kidneys to your bladder.
-Urostomy An opening onto the surface of your abdomen.
+Ureter: The tube that drains urine from your kidneys to your bladder.

+Urostomy: An opening onto the surface of your abdomen.
 Part of your bowel is used to drain urine after your bladder has been removed.
 A bag is worn over the opening to collect the urine.
 It is also called an ileal conduit.